sweeneychris/TheiaSfM/docs/source/sfm.rst

 .. function:: TrackId Reconstruction::AddTrack(const std::vector<std::pair<ViewId, Feature> >& track)

     Add a track to the reconstruction with all of its features across views that observe this track.
-Each pair contains a feature and the corresponding View name (i.e., the string) that observes the feature.
+Each pair contains a feature and the corresponding ViewId that observes the feature.
 A new View will be created if a View with the view name does not already exist.
 This method will not estimate the position of the track.
 The TrackId returned will be unique or will be kInvalidTrackId if the method fails.